palkan/action_policy/docs/graphql.md

   def resolve(id:)
     user = User.find(id)

-    # Raise an exception if user has not enough permissions
+    # Raise an exception if the user has not enough permissions
     authorize! user, to: :destroy?
     # Or check without raising and do what you want
     #